Resources

 Child Support Formula

-Merely notifying the FOC that one parent’s financial situation has changed cannot automatically change the ordered support amount.
+Be advised that contacting the FOC and notifying the office that one parent’s financial situation has changed does not automatically change the ordered support amount.

 SUPPORT ORDER REVIEWS